stevereiner/python-alfresco-api/docs/MASTER_CLIENT_GUIDE.md

 ## Overview

-The Master Client provides a unified interface to all 7 Alfresco APIs through a single client instance.
-This guide covers both the modern ClientFactory pattern (recommended) and the legacy Master Client pattern.
+The Python Alfresco API v1.0 provides two clean patterns for accessing all 7 Alfresco APIs.
+This guide covers both patterns and helps you choose the right approach for your needs.

 ## Quick Start

-### Modern ClientFactory Pattern (Recommended)
+### Option 1: Individual Clients Pattern

 ```python
 from python_alfresco_api import ClientFactory